JohnnyCanWalk/comp2113-proj-24-25-sem2/README.md

   Chan Zhi Ying  3036406212
   Chu Chun Ho Kevin  3036387753

-# Demonstration Video
+## Demonstration Video
   Link: https://drive.google.com/file/d/13Eh5vSS6IrDezQwenHgbikODeE69kZKA/view?usp=drive_link

 ## Game Description

-  AI has taken over the world, and !
+  AI has taken over the world!
 Collect charges on your way and defeat bosses within the time limit to escape! can you make your way out of this matrix?
   10 bosses

   Controls: